 - You can gain weight.
 Some drinks are as much, calorie-wise, as full meals (source)!
 Pretty self-explanatory on why that would be bad for you.
 Beer belly, anyone?
 I remember one summer my friend came to visit – she partied so hard, she put on 10 kgs (22lbs) in just 7 weeks.

-Now, I’m not trying to scare anyone out of ever drinking nor am I trying to preach – but I really encourage young girls to stop all the binge drinking and hard partying.
+Now, I’m not trying to scare anyone nor am I trying to “preach” – but I really encourage young girls to stop all the binge drinking.
 It is doing nothing for your health, your body, and your beautiful face.
-Having a night out with friends and having drinks is totally cool (and fun!) – but just don’t over do it.
-Now that you know what alcohol is really doing to you, try to always drink in moderation and remember to stay safe (i.e., don’t drink and drive, and make sure you are with people you trust).
+Having nights out with friends are totally fun, but try to always drink in moderation and remember to stay safe (i.e., don’t drink and drive, and make sure you are with people you trust).